-The quest to secure public funding in Canada is still an ongoing issue. aHUS Canada has had some success.
-They have convinced Ontario to make a plan to fund Soliris for some critically ill aHUS patients and subsequently for patients who have lost kidney function and need a transplant, but many aHUS patients in Canada, like Michael, are still without the doctor prescribed access to Soliris.
-He and Margriet will continue to advocate and educate until all Canadian aHUS patients have access to the treatment they need.
+While the quest to secure public funding for eculizumab in Canada is still an ongoing issue, aHUS Canada has had success.
+They have convinced Ontario to make a plan to fund this drug for critically ill aHUS patients and subsequently for patients who have lost kidney function and need a transplant, but many aHUS patients in Canada, like Michael, are still without the doctor prescribed access to eculizumab.
+He, Margriet and others continue to advocate and educate until all Canadian aHUS patients have access to the treatment they are prescribed.

 Michael continues to be on dialysis and has been unable to work for 14 years.
 He has recently been approved for transplant and has been placed on the transplant waitlist.
 This is because he was assured that he will receive eculizumab at time of surgery.
 His hope continues to be that one day this will happen in order to regain his health.

 Thank you Michael for sharing your story.
 If you are interested in sharing your story of how aHUS has impacted your life, please contact us at email@example.com.